 6. Basic Data Analysis¶

 Spectronon provides visualization and manipulation capabilities for hyperspectral images.
 SpectrononPro software has all the features of Spectronon, but also enables data acquisition from Resonon’s family of imagers.
 Spectronon software can be downloaded for free on Resonon’s website http://www.resonon.com/.
 SpectrononPro comes bundled with any of Resonon’s imaging spectrometers.
-For more advanced analysis capabilities, software packages such as ENVI® are available.
+Additional analysis capabilities are available in software packages such as ENVI®.

-This chapter begins with basic operation of Spectronon, such as opening a hyperspectral datacube and viewing the data.
-A complete description of visualization tools is provided in Chapter 8: Advanced Data Analysis.
-Chapter 9: Custom Data Analysis: Writing Plugins discusses how to implement user-written algorithms into Spectronon, enabling custom data analyses.
+This section begins with basic operation of Spectronon, such as opening a hyperspectral datacube and viewing the data.
+A complete description of visualization tools is provided in sections 7, 8, and 9 on Advanced Data Analysis.
+The Spectonon custom plugin manual discusses how to implement user-written algorithms into Spectronon, enabling custom data analyses.

 6.1.
 Spectronon Tools¶

 To open a datacube, select.